pmndrs/uikit/docs/migration/from-koestlich.md

 - Remove the depth property from all SVG components
 - Replace usages of the Box component with a Content component containing an Object3D with a BoxGeomtry.

-*By following these steps, you should be able to smoothly transition your user interface from Koestlich to R3/UIKit, taking advantage of the latter's streamlined properties and components.*
+By following these steps, you should be able to smoothly transition your user interface from Koestlich to uikit, taking advantage of the latter's streamlined properties and components.